Cars Brands that start with C

 Canoo Logo

-Canoo Inc is an American automaker founded in 2017 by Stefan Krause, Ulrich Kranz, based at Evelozcity in Torrance, California, U.S. The main purpose of creating the brand was to organize the production of affordable low-price vehicles for most electric vehicles – minivans, commercial vehicles, vans.
-The brand sees sharing, renting as one of the uses of its vehicles.
-The company is funded by Chinese businessman Li “David” Pak-Tam / Botan and German entrepreneur David Stern.
+Canoo Inc. is an American automaker founded in 2017 by Stefan Krause and Ulrich Kranz, based in Evelozcity in Torrance, California, United States.
+The brand’s main goal was to organize the production of affordable, low-cost vehicles for most electric vehicles – minivans, commercial vehicles, and vans.
+The brand considers sharing and leasing to be one of the uses of its vehicles.
+The company is funded by Chinese businessman Li “David” Pak-Tam/Botan and German entrepreneur David Stern.

 Changan